KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 }
 ```

-In this list, the `FaucetCCaddress` is the address that corresponds to the default `Faucet` contract. `myCCaddress` is the address your node uses for interacting with  the `Faucet` contract; it is based on the combination of your pubkey and the contract's unique `EVAL` code (which you do not typically see).
+In this list, the `FaucetCCaddress` is the address that corresponds to the default `Faucet` contract. `myCCaddress` is the address your node uses for interacting with  the `Faucet` contract; it is based on the combination of your pubkey and the `Faucet` contract's unique `EVAL` code (which you do not typically see).

 The `myaddress` property is the unmodified address that corresponds to your pubkey.

 The use-cases of the different addresses depends on the functionality in question, and the desired outcome.

-Also, each smart contract may have its own RPC calls for moving coins or tokens within the contract.
-For example, if you are dealing with tokens, you may use the [`tokentransfer`](../cryptoconditions/cc-tokens.html#tokentransfer) method.
+Also, each contract module has its own RPC calls for moving coins or tokens.
+For example, if you are dealing with the `tokens` contract, you may use the [`tokentransfer`](../cryptoconditions/cc-tokens.html#tokentransfer) method.